daminisingh625/XTrack/README.md

-# TrackIt
+# XTrack
-It is an Budget Management and Expense Tracking application.
+It is a budget management and expense tracking application.